wh33les/HousingPrices/readme.md

 (3) Model selection.
 Based on the plots in `data_exploration.ipynb` the relationship between most of the features and the target does not appear to be linear.
 The first thing I checked was the residuals of a linear regression model.
 It seems to be within 100,000 of the true value, except for small and large values of `SalePrice`.
 Based on that, and the data exploration plots, I decided a good baseline would be polynomial regression of degree 2, with elastic net.

 The other models I tested were `RandomForestRegressor`, `AdaBoostRegressor`, `XGBRegressor`, and a custom neural network I built using `torch`.
 For the neural network I used two linear layers with a leaky ReLu activation function and a hidden layer size of 32.
 Adam optimizer with a learning rate of 0.0001.

+(4) Model implementation.
+See `model_implementation.ipynb`.
+The model that performed best was XGBoost.